sreenathkspanikker/Test/README.md

 ### ResponseModel. java

-* It isa traditional model class.
+* It is a traditional model class.

 ```
 public class ResponseModel {